-- 42. The performance and the effectiveness of State and regional authorities responsible for safeguards implementation (SRA) and of their respective systems of accounting for and control of nuclear material (SSACs/RSACs) have a significant impact upon the effectiveness and efficiency of Agency safeguards implementation. - 43.
+- 43. The restrictions implemented worldwide to contain the COVID-19 pandemic have created unprecedented challenges to the Agency's implementation of safeguards, both in the field and at Headquarters.
+The most significant impact was on the Agency's ability to conduct a number of its planned in-field verification activities.
+This required the Agency to take a number of measures to overcome or mitigate this impact, including prioritizing time-critical, in-field verification activities, enhancing the protection of the health and safety of the staff on duty travel, and strengthening the collaboration with the States concerned to arrange the necessary access to nuclear facilities and other safeguarded locations for the Agency's inspectors, including using chartered flights or other means of alternative travel.
+Despite the difficulties caused by the COVID-19 pandemic, during the year the Agency maintained a level of effectiveness of safeguards implementation consistent with previous years to meet its safeguards objectives and support the safeguards conclusion for 2020, albeit with reduced efficiency. - 44.
+The performance and the effectiveness of State or regional authorities responsible for safeguards implementation (SRAs) and of their respective systems of accounting for and control of nuclear material (SSACs/RSACs) have a significant impact upon the effectiveness and efficiency of Agency safeguards implementation.
 The effectiveness of some SRAs is affected by issues identified by the Agency in one or more of the following areas: provision of safeguards information to the Agency; provision of access to the Agency to conduct in-field verification activities; technical effectiveness of SSACs; and States' cooperation and logistical support related to the Agency's verification activities in the field or at Headquarters.
-Addressing these issues lead to additional costs, effort and resources for the Agency and, in many cases, also for the SRAs and nuclear facility operators. - 44.
-In 2019, despite the above-mentioned issues, the Agency based on the evaluation of all safeguards relevant information available to it did not find any indication that, in its judgement, gave rise to proliferation concern. - 45.
+During 2020, some of these shortcomings were exacerbated by the COVID-19 pandemic.
+Addressing these issues led to additional costs, effort and resources for the Agency. - 45.
+In 2020, despite the above-mentioned issues, the Agency based on the evaluation of all safeguards relevant information available to it was able to draw the safeguards conclusions as reported in the Safeguards Statement for 2020. - 46.
 The Agency continues to address these issues to resolve them through cooperation and engagement with the States concerned.
 There are different causes of these issues.
 Some States have still not established SSACs, which are required under comprehensive safeguards agreements.
-Moreover, not all SRAs have the necessary legal authority, independence from nuclear facility or LOF operators, resources or technical capabilities to implement the requirements of safeguards agreements and additional protocols. - 46.
-In 2019, the Agency developed a new initiative to assist States to strengthen the effectiveness of SSAC/SRAs.
-The initiative focussed on 19 States that were yet to provide their initial inventory report on nuclear material or their initial additional protocol declarations.
-For these States, the Agency identified the main causes of their reporting issues and developed a plan to assist the respective SRAs based on their specific needs and to monitor progress. - 47.
+Moreover, not all SRAs have the necessary legal authority, independence from nuclear facility or LOF operators, resources or technical capabilities to implement the requirements of safeguards agreements and additional protocols. - 47.
 In accordance with the decision of the Board of Governors in September 2005, States which have not amended or rescinded their SQPs should do so as soon as possible.
-At the end of 2019, 32 (35) States23 had operative SQPs that had yet to be amended.
+At the end of 2020, 31 (32) States23 had operative SQPs that had yet to be amended or rescinded. - 48.
+In 2020, the Director General wrote to the 31 States with SQPs based on the original standard text calling upon them to amend or rescind their SQPs.
+The Director General stressed that this was essential to address the weakness in the Agency's safeguards system recognized by the Board in 2005, and that the SQP based on the original standard text was inadequate for the current safeguards system.
+The Director General also reiterated that the Agency is ready to provide assistance to the States concerned in amending or rescinding their SQPs as well as in establishing and maintaining their SSAC as required under their safeguards agreement.